 Our fleet is based on Piper Aircraft.
 The basic trainer is the Piper PA 28 Warrior and you will stay with that aircraft for consistency until you reach LAPL/PPL standard.
-After that you can graduate to a more complex aircraft such as the Piper PA 28 Arrow or the PA44 Seminole Multi Engine Aircraft.
+After that, you can graduate to a more complex aircraft such as the Piper PA 28 Arrow or the PA44 Seminole Multi-Engine Aircraft.
 Because they are all based on the same airframe the transition between all the aircraft is very easy.
-We also have an approved simulator for the PA 44 Seminole for more advanced pilots training for the Multi-Engine instrument rating or for renewal or revalidation of their licences.
+We also have an approved simulator for the BE76 Duchess for more advanced pilots training for the Multi-Engine instrument rating or for renewal or revalidation of their licences.

 The Piper PA 28 is the workhorse of flying training at PPL or LAPL level around the world.
 It comes in many forms.
 The one we focus on so that students can be sure of consistency in training is the PA 28 Warrior of which we have 4.
 It can be used for basic training as well as more advanced training, hours building and travelling further afield.
 It is also a very flexible 4 seater aircraft.